How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 2. To access the Smart Hub settings, press the Smart Hub button and select Settings.

-3. Look for the Netflix app on one of the available devices and select it from the results.
+3. Look for the Netflix on one of the available devices and select it from the results.

 4. Check to see if Service is Unavailable.

-If the Netflix app cannot load or a film or television show cannot begin, the service may be unavailable or down for maintenance.
+If the app cannot load or a film or television show cannot begin, the service may be unavailable or down for maintenance.
 Check out this link to see if there’s a problem with Netflix’s servers in your area.
 If there is a problem, you can do nothing but wait for them to fix it on their own time.

-5. Check the status of your internet connection.
+5. Check the status of your internet.

 Make sure that your internet connection and phone signal are working properly.
 Netflix will not function if your internet connection is down.
 Check to see that your Wi-Fi or cellular connection is active and that your device hasn’t been accidentally placed in Airplane mode accidentally.
 Also, try connecting to the internet with other apps to see if they work.